Mowi: Change in identity

 With the creation of a much enlarged company complete, the Pan Fish management announced a complete change in its identity in December 2006.
 The firm's new brand was chosen to reflect each of its three main constituents: "Marine Harvest" was again revived as the new name for the company, and the Fjord Seafood slogan "excellence in seafood" and a reworked version of the Pan Fish motif were also included in the new logo.
 Atle Eide, CEO of Pan Fish from 2003, continued in his position, but resigned in September 2007 for personal reasons.
 Eide was replaced on an interim basis by Leif Frode Onarheim, before the CEO position was filled permanently by former GE Healthcare executive Åse Aulie Michelet in March 2008.
 Michelet was unexpectedly removed from her position in March 2010 and was replaced by former Lerøy Seafood CEO Alf-Helge Aarskog.

 In recent years Marine Harvest has also purchased Morpol.

 In November 2019, Mowi appointed Ivan Vindheim as its new CEO, replacing Aarskog.

+In 2023, the company plans to cut 435 jobs, reducing headcount by 12% as part of a cost-cutting programme that began in 2018.
+It also plans to optimise its business by automating processes and renegotiating agreements with suppliers.
+These measures are forecast to save the company 25 million euros ($26.6 million), while insisting no jobs will be lost in the process.